Dartistanyc/spring-2018-mmp100--project-3--audio/README.md

 [http://mmp.bmcc.cuny.edu/diego.gutierrez/spring-2018/mmp-100/project-3/](http://mmp.bmcc.cuny.edu/diego.gutierrez/spring-2018/mmp-100/project-3/)

 ### Description
-a-lifes-journey is a story about my life and the experiences I had in the process of living it.
+A Life’s Journey is a story about my life and the experiences I had in the process of living it.

 ## Rules
 * **Do not** add or remove any files to this repo.